 - Take your whole lemons and zest the peel.

-Tip: Store the extra unused lemon zest in an airtight container and freeze up to 3 months until use.
+Tip: Store the extra unused lemon zest in an airtight container and freeze for up to 3 months until use.

 - Separate your eggs and yolk according to the recipe.
 (You can store your egg whites in a container and save them for a meringue or scrambled egg whites for breakfast.)
 Whisk the eggs and egg yolks well in a bowl.
 Set it aside.